File: GBEE - Staff Use of Technology

 NOTE: The Board has discretion to determine which uses are unacceptable.
 The following list provides examples the Board may wish to consider.

-• that contains pornographic, obscene or other sexually oriented materials, either as pictures or writings, that are intended to stimulate erotic feelings or appeal to prurient interests in nudity, sex or excretion
+• that contains pornographic, obscene or other sexually oriented materials, either as pictures or writings;

-• that impersonates another or transmits through an anonymous remailer
+• that impersonates another or transmits through an anonymous remailer; or

 Security

 Security on district technology devices is a high priority.
-Staff members who identify a security problem while using district technology devices must immediately notify a system administrator.
-Staff members should not demonstrate the problem to other users.
+Staff members who identify a security problem while using district technology devices must immediately notify an administrator.
 Logging on to the Internet or electronic communications as a system administrator is prohibited.

-• gain or attempt to gain unauthorized access to district technology devices
+• gain or attempt to gain unauthorized access to district technology devices; or

 Any staff member identified as a security risk, or as having a history of problems with technology, may be denied access to the Internet, electronic communications and/or district technology devices.